HOW AUCTIONS WORK

 How does this affect writers and publishers?

+It can affect a lot.
 Because this is not an easy business.
 Writing is isolating, and it’s hard—much harder than you thought it would be.
 Because editors have to face a lot of demands and complaints.
+Because authors have to face a lot of waiting and rejecting.
 Because we all need to value and treasure each day, even bad days.

 We once had an author who published her first book and it did very well.
 But she thought she was a complete and utter failure because it didn’t make the NY Times Bestseller List.
 I felt sorry for her.
 She had a lot of success, but she couldn’t take it in, not even a little.